yurimarca/yurimarca.github.io/index.md

 <img class="profile-picture" src="profile-pic.png">

 I'm a Master student in Electronic and Information Engineering at Shinshu University, Japan.
 I earned my B.S. degree in Electronic Engineering from Federal University of Technology – Paraná (UTFPR), Brazil in 2016.
 During my graduation, I studied one year at Concordia University, Canada as an exchange student participant of the program Science Without Borders.
-My research interests include evolutionary computation, multi- and many-objectives optimization, artificial intelligence.
+My research interests include evolutionary computation, multi- and many-objectives optimization, deep learning.

 ## NEWS

-* 2018 September: I received the [Young Researcher Paper Award](pdf/shinetsu2018_award.pdf) from IEEE Shin-etsu Section for my presentation of the paper "MOEAs on Problems with Difficult Pareto Set Topologies".
+* 2018 September: I received the [Young Researcher Paper Award](pdf/shinetsu2018_award.pdf) from IEICE Shin-etsu Branch IEEE Session for my presentation of the paper:
+  * Y. Marca, H. Aguirre, S. Zapotecas, A. Liefooghe, B. Derbel, S. Verel, and K. Tanaka.:MOEAs on Problems with Difficult Pareto Set Topologies.
 * 2018 July: I attended [GECCO](http://gecco-2018.sigevo.org/) in Kyoto where I had a poster presentation about our study of MOEAs' behavior on problems with difficult PS topology.
 * 2018 July: I attended [SIGEvo Summer School 2018](https://sigevo-summer-school-2018.github.io/) in Osaka, Japan.
 * 2018 July: I gave a presentation entitled "Multi-objective Optimization Problems with a Complex Topology" at [1st International Workshop on Computational Intelligence for Massive Optimization](https://sites.google.com/view/cimo-workshop) (CIMO 2018).